Symplectic topology and ideal-valued measures: Symplectic rigidity and computations

-First, in Section \ref{sss:class_weighted_HF} we describe the relation between the Floer complexes we use in this paper (described in Section \ref{ss:Floer_data_rays}), where the differentials, continuation maps, and so on, carry weights which are suitable powers of the Novikov parameter $T$, and ``classical'' Floer complexes, wherein maps carry no such weights.
-We then recall the definition of the classical symplectic cohomology in Section \ref{sss:SH_Liouv_domains}, then in Section \ref{sss:SH_K_equals_SH_completion_K} we prove the first assertion of Theorem \ref{thm:Liouville_dom_idx_bdd_SH}, which states that $SH^*(K;\Lambda) = SH^*(\wh K;\Lambda)$ for a contact-type region with incompressible index-bounded boundary, and finally in Section \ref{sss:pf_ker_res_M_K} we prove the containment assertion for $\ker \res^M_K$.
-Throughout this section $(M,\omega)$ is symplectically aspherical.
-We also omit the almost complex structures from the notation.
+First, in Section \ref{sss:class_weighted_HF} we describe the relation between, on the one hand, the Floer complexes we use in this paper, as described in Section \ref{ss:Floer_data_rays}, where the differentials, continuation maps, and so on, carry weights which are suitable powers of the Novikov parameter $T$, and, on the other hand, unweighted Floer complexes.
+Then in Section \ref{sss:SH_Liouv_domains} we recall the definition of the classical symplectic cohomology of the completion $\wh K$ of $K$ in two incarnations---the weighted $SH^*(\wh K;\Lambda)$ and the unweighted $SH^*_{\cl}(\wh K;\Lambda)$---and establish a canonical identification between them.
+In Section \ref{sss:SH_K_equals_SH_completion_K} we construct an isomorphism $SH^*(\wh K;\Lambda)\cong SH^*(K;\Lambda)$, thereby proving item (i).
+Finally, in Section \ref{sss:pf_ker_res_M_K} we prove the containment assertion (ii).
+We omit the almost complex structures from the notation throughout.